The Duchess Wholecloth Quilt Created by Leah Day

 But instead of letting this experience beat me, I decided to learn from the mistake and move on.

 One thing that always bothered me about The Duchess after it was finished was the simple fact that it absolutely wasn't my style.
 This quilt would fit in great in a Victorian mansion with high vaulted ceilings and wood paneled walls.
-It looked frankly a bit silly on my walls!
+To say it straight - that isn't me!

-So rather than continuing to stitch over the top, floral Georgian designs that weren't really my style, I changed gears and pushed myself in an entirely new direction with a quilt called Release Your Light.
+So rather than continuing to stitch over the top, floral Georgian designs that weren't really my style, I changed gears and focused on creating goddess art quilts and hundreds of unique free motion quilting designs that have helped me build a business with quilting.

 One day I may make The Duchess again, but it won't be a white quilt, and it definitely won't be covered with so many beads, lace, frills, and ornaments.
 It definitely won't be so delicate or easy to mess up, and I'll make it this time for me and redesign certain elements to better fit my style.